henrysky/astroNN/docs/source/quick_start.rst

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_

-Although Keras is optional, but its highly recommended.
+Although Keras is optional, but it is highly recommended.
 For instruction on how to install Keras, please refers to their official website `Installing Keras`_

 If you install `tensorflow` instead of `tensorflow-gpu`, Tensorflow will run on CPU.
 Currently official Tensorflow